+Learning really takes a huge effort on the part of the students.
+Pettit sees her role as facilitator and mentor in the learning process.
 Erin teaches students at many levels.
-Learning really takes a huge effort on the part of the students that Erin often prefer to see her role as facilitator and mentor in the learning process.
 Graduate students in Erin's research group have also put significant effort into teaching.
 They TA undergraduate and graduate courses, one has been NSF CASE GK12 Fellow working side by side with teachers in our local schools, and several teach in the Girls on Ice program.

 Mentoring and Leadership in the Science, STO 602, is a course that is part of UAF's Science Teaching and Outreach Certificate program.
 It is open to anyone interested in learning more about being successful as a mentor, leader, or manager in academic, industry, or agency science.
 We discuss research team leadership, one-on-one mentoring with students or other scientists, building collaborations, and creating a divers and inclusive team and scientific community.